 This semester class will provide an introduction to drawing as it applies to design.
 Students will build upon basic skills to develop the ability to visually communicate ideas and products with technical skill in regards to design and perspective drawing.
 Students will build skills with manual drawing tools and practice a variety of accurate drawing techniques using 1, 2 and 3 point perspective.
 Students will also be introduced to Design Thinking concepts and how to design for a client or specific need in mind.
 The class will touch on Industrial Design, Interior Design, Fashion Design, and Product Design.
+Students pursuing an art degree after high school may count Design Drawing as a 0.5 credit math elective, provided it is not already being used to fulfill a VPAA credit requirement for graduation.

-DIGITAL ART AND ILLUSTRATION for grades 10-12 Prerequisite: Basic Art
+DIGITAL ART AND ILLUSTRATION for grades 10-12